 These requirements are determined by manufacturers and come with extended warranties.
 You’ll pay a premium, but you also won’t have to worry about paying for a new transmission a year from now.
 “Certified pre-owned vehicles hit the sweet spot between value and reliability,” says Lyman.

 Do Your Homework

 Back in the day, figuring out the value of a used car could be difficult.
 But the GEICO Car Buying Service, powered by TrueCar, makes that process a breeze.
 The used car inventory and pricing draws from 11,000 dealers across the country “There is no substitute for accurate and up-to-date pricing,” says Lyman.
 Also, check out websites like Carfax, which uses the VIN to tell you whether the car you’re looking at has been in an accident.
 If it has, be wary.

 Don’t Get Emotional

 As with any major purchase, Peth says it’s important to think with your head and not your heart.
-Try to avoid fixating on a certain model or color.
-Read reviews online and aim for cars that have a history of reliability.
-And don’t overlook obvious problems just because you like the look of a vehicle.
+When you’re buying a used car, try to avoid fixating on a certain model or color.
+Read reviews online and aim for pre-owned cars that have a history of reliability.
+Don’t overlook obvious problems just because you like the look of a vehicle.
 Never say “I gotta have that car,” says Peth.
 You don’t want to be satisfied with a new-to-you car in the moment only to regret having to drive it for years to come.